sudheerj/javascript-interview-questions/README.md

 192. ### How do you copy properties from one object to other

-     You can use Object.assign() method which is used to copy the values and properties from one or more source objects to a target object.
+     You can use the Object.assign() method which is used to copy the values and properties from one or more source objects to a target object.
 It returns the target object which has properties and values copied from the target object.
 The syntax would be as below,

      ```javascript
      Object.assign(target, ...sources)
      ```

-     Let's take exampple with one source and one target object,
+     Let's take example with one source and one target object,

      ```javascript
      const target = { a: 1, b: 2 };